For adults with moderately to severely active ulcerative colitis (UC) or Crohn’s disease (CD).

 4. Rectal bleeding severity

-The Mayo Score ranges from 0-12, with higher scores
+The Mayo Score ranges from 0-12, with higher scores indicating more severe disease.

 Bio-naïve moderate ulcerative colitis